JDvorak/json-hashify/README.md

 | JSON (Depth 5, Max Children 3)  | Stateful  | 3353.01                | ~298 μs           |

 **Note on Sketch Generation Cache:** The `enableNodeStringCache` option is beneficial when processing the exact same JSON multiple times or when JSON objects share many identical sub-structures (leading to identical `path:value` strings for nodes).
 For highly diverse JSON inputs without repeated sub-structures, the overhead of cache management might slightly reduce performance compared to stateless generation.

-### Underlying Improvements

-`JSONHashify` relies on the `grouped-oph` library for its core signature generation (Grouped One Permutation Hashing) and Jaccard similarity estimation.
-This provides a robust and mathematically sound basis for the sketches.

-*   **Efficient Hashing:** `grouped-oph` employs efficient hashing mechanisms (like MurmurHash3) for processing shingle data.
-*   **Optimized Sketching:** The GOPH technique itself is designed to produce compact and effective sketches for Jaccard similarity estimation.

 ## Why?